Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Stop.
 Once you have one or two useful countermeasures, return to action.

-This is especially useful when your nervous system is over-anchored to how you want things to go.
-Chris’s frame is to expect the unexpected, inconvenient, and suboptimal, because adverse conditions are where preparation becomes a relative advantage.4
+Murphy Jitsu is most useful when your nervous system is over-anchored to how you want things to go.
+Chris's frame: expect the unexpected, inconvenient, and suboptimal, because adverse conditions are where preparation becomes a relative advantage.

-The central NSM concept in this episode is Chris’s idea of cognitive canaries: objective signals that tell you your state has changed before your story about the situation catches up.6
+The concept from this episode I keep coming back to is Chris's idea of cognitive canaries: objective signals that tell you your state has changed before your narrative about the situation catches up.

-This matters because when you are already tilted, flooded, defensive, or depleted, the question “Am I making good decisions?” is too easy to rationalize.
-Your mind can say:
+Once you're tilted, flooded, defensive, or depleted, the question "Am I making good decisions?" becomes trivially easy to rationalize.
+Your mind can generate convincing answers in milliseconds:

 - "This time is different."